qgis/QGIS-Documentation/source/docs/training_manual/online_resources/wms.rst

 * Click the :guilabel:`Change` button.
 You will see a standard :guilabel:`Coordinate Reference System Selector` dialog.
-* We want a *projected* CRS, so let's choose :guilabel:`WGS 84 / Psuedo
+* We want a *projected* CRS, so let's choose :guilabel:`WGS 84 / Pseudo
   Mercator`.

   .. image:: /static/training_manual/online_resources/pseudo_mercator_selected.png